Theories of Knowledge

 This has been a brief sketch of my theory of knowledge, with a few things left out.
 At the end of this essay, I will fill in the missing details.
 This sketch was necessary to understand the topic, and to understand my criticisms of other theories.

-Now, let’s consider some other philosophical theories of knowledge.
-I will group them into broad categories, and I will define them in my own terms.
+Now, let’s consider some other theories of knowledge.
+I will group them into broad categories, and define them in my own terms.

+Naive realism is naive because it simply ignores the philosophical problem of knowledge.
 How does an idea in the mind/brain represent something else?
-A theory of knowledge should answer that question, but objectivism ignores or dismisses it.
+A theory of knowledge should answer that question, but naive realism ignores or dismisses it.
 It just assumes that ideas in the mind somehow correspond to facts in objective reality.

 But what are facts?
 In what sense do they exist?
 How can we compare ideas in our brains to objective facts?

-The objectivist has no answers to those questions, because he hasn’t thought about the nature of knowledge or the relation between ideas and reality.
+The naive realist has no answers to those questions, because he hasn’t thought about the nature of knowledge or the relation between ideas and reality.

-Objectivism isn’t a theory of knowledge.
+Naive realism is not a satisfactory theory of knowledge.
 It’s just a collection of hidden assumptions that have never been questioned.
-It is just taking knowledge for granted.
+It takes knowledge for granted.

-Some philosophers have attempted to make objectivism more explicit and less naive, but they have failed.
+Some philosophers have attempted to make naive realism more explicit and less naive, but they have failed.
 Such attempts just beg the question explicitly rather than implicitly.

 For example, Bertrand Russell defined truth as follows: